rodhis/next-blog/README.md

 # Next Blog

-This next level blog will contain daily relevant information for you life!
+In this blog, you can post about technology, host previews of your projects and have an interface to receive and view contact messages!

 ## About

-This was a Next.js 13 pages router training project that takes advantages of it's full stack features.
-I've ported it to Next 15.1 with App Router + TypeScript as an additional challenge.
-It also uses React Context API for notifications (user feedback on various operations).
-Ogther features includes using React Markdown lib to get and render markdown text as blog posts and MongoDB to store user messages and admin accounts credentials.
-Finally, it takes full advange of the Next-Auth lib for user creation and authentication.
+This is a Next.js 13 Pages Router training project that takes advantage of its full-stack features.
+I've ported it to Next.js 15.1 with the App Router and TypeScript as an additional challenge.
+It also uses the React Context API for notifications (user feedback on various operations).
+Other features include using the React Markdown library to parse and render markdown text as blog posts and MongoDB to store user messages and admin account credentials.
+Finally, it takes full advantage of the Next-Auth library for user creation and authentication.

+I've also included a dashboard where you can view contact messages, change your password, and delete your admin account if needed.
+It's a versatile project that you can use as your portfolio page.

-## Live site
+## Live Site

-Project is now hosted in vercel!
-Take a look at it running live:
+The project is now hosted on Vercel!
+Check it out live:

 https://next-blog-fawn-sigma.vercel.app/